 As it turns out, that added perspective is making me question the storytelling of these allegedly true stories.

 Founding stories are glamorous, likely overly so.
 Survivor bias glorifies what are, at best, rare successes.
-When they are told, these stories are revised and edited to make for great interview fodder and to boost the statuses of the ones telling them.
-The reality of companies are messy – whether they consist of five or 5000 employees – and their histories are laden with setbacks and lucky breaks and likely a few shady decisions.
+When they are told, these stories are revised and edited to make for excellent interview fodder and to boost the statuses of the ones telling them.
+The reality of companies are messy—whether they consist of five or 5000 employees—and their histories are laden with setbacks and lucky breaks and likely a few shady decisions.

 When the dirty laundry is aired out, these books take liberal embellishment of history, so much so that they read more like mild thrillers than a plausible sequence of events.
 People are reduced to caricatures; the “good guys” and “bad guys” are framed early on and continually reinforced; reactions are extreme and faux-dramatic; events are timed to bring about a 24-esque collage of simultaneous occurrences.
 These biographies run in the same vein as movie screenplays based on true stories, except they’re even less fantastical and deal with drier subject matters.

-It’s too bad, really.
-The startup story of Twitter, even from the bits that get leaked to the media, seems legitimately dramatic.
+It’s too bad.
+The startup story of Twitter seems legitimately dramatic even from the bits that get leaked to the media.
 Had Hatching Twitter not gone for the Hollywood treatment, it might have also been more…believable.